 Guess what?
 In radars, as in many areas in life, more power is better.
 While increased power allows you to see farther, it is far less important than the height of your antenna, the height of your target and the target’s ability to reflect radar.
-Transmit power is more important in poor weather, since fog, drizzle, and rain absorb the energy and reduce radar range.
+Transmit power is more important in poor weather since fog, drizzle, and rain absorb the energy and reduce radar range.

 Outputs for traditional pulse style recreational boating radars range from 4kW to 25kW.
 Although you can still buy a 2kW or 2.2kW radar, you’ll probably regret choosing a radar with a 24 nautical mile range.
-Typical range for a 4kW radar is 48 nautical miles (nm), so you get what you pay for.
+The typical range for a 4kW radar is 48 nautical miles (nm), so you get what you pay for.

 This discussion has so far left out the two technology choices you have available in radar—our second trade-off involving how much range you need—the traditional “pulse” radar and new solid-state or broadband radar.
-For a closer look at this incredible new radar technology, see our West Advisor, A New Wave of Marine Radar.

 Traditional pulse radars use high-powered magnetrons to generate microwave signals with very short pulses of applied voltage.
 New solid-state X-band radar technology utilizes FMCW (Frequency Modulated Continuous Wave) techniques.
 The technology, long used in military radar and recently available for commercial use, is roughly similar to CHIRP sonar.

-Solid-state, broadband radar sends a continuous transmission wave with linear increasing frequency (hence the term broadband).
+Solid-state, broadband radar sends a continuous transmission wave with linearly increasing frequency (hence the term broadband).
 The wave retains its frequency as it travels out and reflects back from any objects.
 Meanwhile, the transmitter continues to output an increasing frequency.
 The difference between the currently transmitted and received frequencies, coupled with the known rate of frequency increase, is the basis for precisely calculating a “time of flight” and target distance.
 Since FMCW constantly builds up radar return energy (vs. a single “main bang” pulse), this system provides target detection superior to pulse radars while transmitting at far lower energy levels.